 Towering over 112 meters in the sky, this imposing attraction is seen from many points throughout the town.
 John of Hainaut designed it in the 14th century as part of the St Martin’s Cathedral in the heart of Utrecht.

-Visitors who would like to train their legs are welcome to climb the 495 steps to the top and take in the view of the whole city.
+Visitors who would like to train their legs are welcome to climb the 495 steps to the top and view the whole city.
 Alternatively, you can also take the lift, which takes you to the top within 3 minutes only.

 Both options require payment.
 The fee for the stairs is 10 euros, and the lift is 17,50.
 However, the stairs ticket includes a 60-minute guided tour taking you to the historical rooms and galleries of the tower.